SukkoPera/OpenC64Cart16K/README.md

 ### Configuration
 **IMPORTANT: ALWAYS TURN YOUR C64 OFF BEFORE MOVING THE CONFIGURATION JUMPERS.**

 When flashing the contents, make sure that every file is exactly 16384 bytes long and just concatenate them.
-If you 16 KB ROM is split into two 8 KB files, concatenate them as well, with the "low" ROM before the "high" ROM.
+If your 16 KB ROM is split into two 8 KB files, concatenate them as well, with the "low" ROM before the "high" ROM.

 Then use the following table to set the jumper configuration for your image of choice: